 Table 1.
-Scoring Calculations revised as of Q1 FY18.
+Scoring Calculations revised as of Q1 FY24.

 Staffing standards/authorizations vary by program area.
-The standard for each Program Area or Facility may be determined by FMWR ASIP, Facility Square Footage, Number of Bays, and/or Hours of Operation, depending on the Program Area.
-Garrison Program Managers are required to report staff on hand via ACRRO 2.0 which uses staffing data to calculate each Program Area's Baseline Standard Staffing Score as it pertains to APF/UFM funded positions.
+The standard for each Program Area or Facility may be determined by FMWR ASIP, facility square footage, number of bays, hours of operation, etc., depending on the Program Area.
+Garrison Program Managers (PMs) are required to report staff on hand via ACRRO 2.0 which uses staffing data to calculate each Program Area's Baseline Standard staffing score as it pertains to funded positions.
 The hours per week entered for a position should be an average of hours per week worked during the quarter, not the high or low for the quarter.
-A Program Area's Staffing score is calculated by comparing the total number of APF/UFM Full-Time Equivalents (FTEs) on-hand to the total number of Baseline Standard FTEs authorized.
-Baseline Standard Staffing Authorizations will be averaged over four quarters to determine resource requirements for the next fiscal year.
+A Program Area's staffing score is calculated by comparing the total number of APF, APF Reimbursed, NAF, Local National, and Contractor Full-Time Equivalents (FTEs) on-hand to the total number of Baseline Standard FTEs authorized.
+Baseline Standard staffing authorizations will be averaged over four (4) quarters to determine resource requirements for the next fiscal year.

-Garrison FMWR programs are authorized a minimum number of APF/UFM FTEs to provide programs and services.
+Garrison FMWR programs are authorized a minimum number of FTEs to provide programs and services.
 An FTE should not be interpreted as a person.
 A Full-Time position, 40 hours per week, equates to one (1) FTE.
 Part-Time and Flex employee equivalents are determined by dividing the hours per week entered for that position by 40 hours.
-For instance, if 30 hours were entered, this would equate to 30 divided by 40, which equals 3⁄4 FTE.
+For instance, if 30 hours were entered, this would equate to 30 divided by 40, which equals 0.75 FTE.
 Part-Time and Flex staff members can be entered as working 2-39 hours.

-For Facility-based Program Areas (Physical Fitness Programs, Community and Recreation Programs and Services, Aquatics Programs, Library and Information Services, and Automotive Skills Program), the minimum APF/UFM staff authorized is determined for each Facility and then summed to create a Program Area Total.
+For Facility-based Program Areas (Physical Fitness Programs, Recreation Centers and Warrior Zones, Aquatics Programs, Library and Information Services, and Automotive Skills Program), the minimum staff authorized is determined for each Facility and then summed to create a Program Area total.